StackVista/stackstate-docs/setup/cli/cli-sts.md

 {% endtab %}

 {% tab title="Manual install steps" %}
 Open a terminal and run the steps below.
-This can be done one step at a time, or all together as a single script.
+Do this one step at a time, or all together as a single script.
 After installation, the `sts` command will be available for the current user.

 3. Download the latest CLI version for x86_64 (Intel) or arm64 (M1).
    ```bash